 Food and Agriculture Organization of the United Nations (FAO) leads the UN’s effort to defeat hunger, achieve food security, and ensure people have access to enough high-quality food to lead active, healthy lives.

-USDA/Natural Resource Conservation Service (NRCS) is an agency that provides technical and financial assistance to farmers and ranchers in the U.S. to put conservation in practice.
+USDA/Natural Resource Conservation Service (NRCS) is an agency that provides technical and financial assistance to farmers and ranchers in the U.S. to put conservation into practice.

 Individuals